TEALSK12/apcsa-public/Unit6/Lesson-604.md

     1. `Lion` is a type of `Animal` so it is okay to assign `simba` to an `Animal`.

-    2. Since `Lion` overrides some of the methods of `Animal`, when we call those overridden methods, we'll still see the behavior `Lion` defines.
+    2. Since `Lion` overrides some of the methods of `Animal`, when we call those overridden methods, we’ll still see the behavior `Lion` defines.

     3. When we assign something to an `Animal`, the only requirement is that it is-a-particular `Animal`.
 So we can only access behavior (methods) that the `Animal` class knows about.